 The Bachelor of Science in Psychology and Human Services is a bachelor's completion program.
-Individuals with an AA or AS degree or with 45 undergraduate semester credits from an accredited college or university can apply to study for their Bachelor's degree in a work friendly three-year program.
-In order to receive an offer of full admission, students must demonstrate having completed a minimum of 22 credits, distributed across the following areas: Arts/Humanities (3 credits), Social/Behavioral Sciences (3 credits), Mathematics (3 credits), Natural/Physical Science with a Lab (4 credits), English Composition/Writing (6 credits), General Education (3 credits).
+Individuals with an AA or AS degree or with 45 undergraduate semester credits from an accredited college or university can apply to study for their bachelor's degree in a work friendly, three-year program.
+In order to receive an offer of full admission, students must demonstrate completion of a minimum of 22 credits, distributed across the following areas: Arts/Humanities (3 credits), Social/Behavioral Sciences (3 credits), Mathematics (3 credits), Natural/Physical Science with a Lab (4 credits), English Composition/Writing (6 credits), General Education (3 credits).
 Students who do not meet these foundational requirements may be offered a letter of Conditional Admission.

 Students are required to complete 22 credits of foundational general education coursework prior to receiving an offer of Full Acceptance.
 The 22 credits must be distributed as across the following areas: Arts/Humanities (3 credits), Social/Behavioral Sciences (3 credits), Mathematics (3 credits), Natural/Physical Science with a Lab (4 credits), English Composition/Writing (6 credits), General Education (3 credits).
 Students who do not meet these foundational requirements may be offered a letter of Conditional Acceptance.